Nellodipolito/pubmed-search-api/README.md

 # PubMed Natural Language Search API

-This API provides a natural language interface for searching PubMed articles.
-It uses GPT to convert natural language queries into precise PubMed-compatible search strings and provides summarized results.
+This API provides a natural language interface for searching PubMed articles and MedlinePlus health topics.
+It uses GPT to convert natural language queries into precise search strings and provides summarized results from both sources.

 ## Features